TMGilchrist/comp120-tinkering-graphics/README.md

 Python Code for Re-purposing Graphics Algorithms

 ### Important: assets.7z must be uncompressed before the program can run!
 ### Important: path_to_assets in main.py must point to the assets folder at runtime.
-When running on a new computer, please ensure this is set corretly to avoid errors.
+By default, this points to the folder above the Scripts Folder.
+When running on a new computer, please ensure the file structure is maintained or this variable is set corretly to avoid errors.

 ## Overview